 As your mouth’s bacteria breaks down sugar, it produces acids that are detrimental to your tooth enamel and can cause tooth decay.
 Therefore, you should be conscious of your sugar consumption, particularly when it comes to beverages.
 Teach your children to drink water instead of sugary juices, sodas, or flavored waters.
 Carbonated beverages also increase acidity in your mouth, so these can make the tooth decay worse.
 Additionally, avoid sticky candies, as these cause the sugar to remain adhered to your teeth.

 At Smiles by Dr. Santos, we love providing children with the knowledge they need to have healthy teeth.
-Contact us for a dental clinic in Egg Harbor!
+Contact us for a dental clinic in Manahawkin!